WATCH TODAY: Gov. Newsom to discuss redrawing floor plans at businesses, schools as CA moves toward easing stay-at-home orders

 Newsom added that the state's "individual collective behavior" will play a key role in the success of stay-at-home orders, referring to Californians flocking to beaches over the weekend amid the first heat wave of the year.

-The governor added that images showing thousands of people at Orange County beaches "are an example of what not to see'' and "what not to do'' during the coronavirus pandemic.
+The governor said images showing thousands of people at Orange County beaches "are an example of what not to see'' and "what not to do'' during the coronavirus pandemic.

 "The virus is as transmittable as it's ever been...It is ubiquitous, it is invisible, and it remains deadly.
 Ask the 45 families who lost a loved one in the last 48 hours," he said.